We’re embracing seasonal eating again with this recipe. Pumpkin soup is a true taste of autumn.

 - Once cooked, remove from the heat and allow to cool a little.

-- Blend your pumpkin soup until smooth and serve with chilli flakes on top if required.
+- Blend your pumpkin soup until smooth and then serve with your crispy sage leaves and chilli flakes sprinkled on top if required.

 Notes